Iemontine/cIembot/README.md

 - PyDictionary==2.0.1
 - PyNaCl==1.5.0

-Basic Discord bot setup is in `main.py`, while large categories of commands (chat, music, reminder system, social/fun) are implemented in separate files.
+Basic Discord bot setup is in `main.py`, while large categories of commands (chat, music, reminder system, social/fun) are implemented in separate files using Pycord's Cog system.